m-kupiec/compendium-typescript/README.md

 - "Type aliases may not participate in declaration merging, but interfaces can." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))
 - "Using interfaces with extends can often be more performant for the compiler than type aliases with intersections" ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

+#### Choice

+"You should prefer `interface`.
+Use `type` when you need specific features." ([TypeScript](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html))

+"For the most part, you can choose based on personal preference, and TypeScript will tell you if it needs something to be the other kind of declaration.
+If you would like a heuristic, use `interface` until you need to use features from `type`." ([TypeScript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html))

 ### Interface Declaration